nansencenter/DAPPER/dapper/README.md

 [example scripts](https://github.com/nansencenter/DAPPER/tree/master/examples)
 to your needs.
 Make sure you have a working adaptation `examples/basic_1.py` before adapting `basic_2` and `basic_3`.

-Note: since the generality of DAPPER is [limited](https://github.com/nansencenter/DAPPER#similar-projects) it is quite likely you will also need to make changes to the DAPPER code itself.
+Since the generality of DAPPER is [limited](https://github.com/nansencenter/DAPPER#similar-projects) it is quite likely you will also need to make changes to the DAPPER code itself.